Arjun-NA/KPConv_for_DALES/Instruction_Manual/AWS_help.md

 ```
 <br>
 [storage_name]
 : This should be found out on your own.
-This can be found out by checking the directory list using the ``` ls``` command in /dev/ folder before and after you attach the volume (Notice the change in it) to the instance via AWS Management Console.
+This can be found out by checking command `lsblk` or the directory list using the ``` ls``` command in /dev/ folder before and after you attach the volume (Notice the change in it) to the instance via AWS Management Console.
-<br>some common names look like nvme1n1 or SDF or XDF
+<br>some common names look like nvme1n1 or SDF or XDF or XVDF where F is variable